Driveiei/Final-Machine-Learning-German-Bank/README.md

 ## Developer
 Kornphon    Noiprasert  6010545021

-`Note:` This project created a student in Software and Knowledge Engineering program, which this application is final project as part of Machine Learning course for second semester of Kasetsart University.
+`Note:` This project created a student in Software and Knowledge engineering program, which this application is final project as part of Machine Learning course for second semester of Kasetsart University.